-Figure 9 shows mean, median and RMS biases for MLS v3 and v4 retrievals of ozone volume mixing ratio relative to ECC measurements.
-The number of samples used to calculate these statistics varies from a minimum of 38 samples at 10 hPa (37 for v3) to a maximum of 69 samples at 316 hPa (67 for v3).
-Mean and median biases in ozone volume mixing ratio are positive or statistically indistinguishable from zero throughout the UTLS except for at $100\,\mathrm{hPa}$ (where mean biases are $-30\pm13\%$ in v3 and $-21\pm9\%$ in v4 and median biases are -20% in v3 and -18% in v4).
-Positive biases through most of the stratosphere (18-83 hPa) indicate that MLS v3 and v4 generally overestimate ozone concentrations in this region during boreal summer.
-The maximum biases are located at 83 hPa ( $72\pm11\%$ in v3; $63\pm10\%$ in v4).
-This bias profile differs from bias profiles generated by comparisons with most ozonesonde profiles in this latitude range (Jiang et al., 2007) and by comparisons with other satellite datasets (Tegtmeier et al., 2013), and may be regionally and/or seasonally specific.
-In particular, the proximity of the balloon launch sites to the center of the boreal summer lower stratospheric 'ozone valley' (Zhou et al., 1995; Tobo et al., 2008) may contribute to the large positive biases at 83 hPa.
-We discuss this feature further in Section 4.
+that MLS v3 and v4 generally overestimate ozone concentrations in this region during boreal summer.
+The maximum biases are located at 83 hPa ($72\pm11\,\%$ in v3; $63\pm10\,\%$ in v4).
+This bias profile differs from bias profiles generated by comparisons with most ozonesonde profiles in this latitude range (Jiang et al., 2007) and by comparisons with other satellite data sets (Tegtmeier et al., 2013) and may be regionally/seasonally specific.
+In particular, the proximity of the balloon launch sites to the centre of the boreal summer lower stratospheric "ozone valley" (Zhou et al., 1995; Tobo et al., 2008) may contribute to the large positive biases at 83 hPa.
+We discuss this feature further in Sect.
+4.